 The Mansion Tour

-The Mansion Tour includes admission to the grounds and The Hermitage mansion, a self-guided audio tour and a self-guided tour of Hermitage farmland.
+The Mansion Tour includes admission to the grounds and The Hermitage mansion and a self-guided tour of Hermitage farmland.

 In Their Footsteps Tour

 The In Their Footsteps Tour tells the stories of lives of the enslaved men and women who lived and worked at The Hermitage.
 A guide will lead you on this walking tour through the grounds.